UPDATE: This stress management post was first published on 27 May 2020 and updated on 29 July 2021.

 Chief Executive Officer of Exercise and Sports Science Australia, Anita Hobson-Powell says:

-“Most Australians are currently nervous about the potential impact of COVID-19, and we wanted to take the opportunity to remind everyone that we should still consider physical activity for two key reasons.
+“We wanted to take the opportunity to remind everyone that we should still consider physical activity for two key reasons.
 Firstly, research does show that exercise can support our immune system and secondly, exercise is proven to support our mental health.”

 If you’re struggling to come up with ideas for home workouts, there’s a tonne of resources and apps out there to inspire you.
 Here are four to try: